dimitriwalters/javascript-handbook/README.md

 `==`: converts values to a common type then compares for equality

 ### event loop
-An entity that handles and processes external events and converts them into callback invocations
+An entity that controls and dispatches events following an initial event.

 ### hoisting
 The behaviour of variable declarations to be moved to the top.